Bell's Inequalities Revisited

 This web-page ultimate goal is to refute both uncertainty

 concepts.
-It is achieved with a local equation, which fits Quantum Mechanics statistical interpretation.
+Showing that both concepts are not mandated by Quantum Mechanics predictions.
+This goal is achieved with a local equation, which fits Quantum Mechanics statistical interpretation.

 Statistics does not mandate uncertainty